zcaudate-archive/on.rhythm/poems/the_dream.md

 I wish to convey the transiance of emotion.
 The original song is about eternal love - very simple and sweet.
-This is still eternal but it's about the eternity of the ebb and flow of desire and the inpermanence of this world.
+This is still eternal, but it's more about the eternity of change.
+The ebb and flow of desire and the inpermanence of this world.

 -------------------------